d6t/d6tjoin/README.md

 * Best match joins that finds the top1 most similar value
 	* Quickly join stock identifiers, addresses, names without manual processing
 	* Ability to customize similarity functions, set max difference and other advanced features

-## Installation

-**0.2.0 is currently in beta.
-The github master is the latest dev version.
-The docs refer to <0.2.0**

-We recommend using the latest version from github `pip install git+https://github.com/d6t/d6tjoin.git`

-If you cannot install from github, use the latest published version `pip install d6tjoin`.

-We recommend using [AffineGap](https://github.com/dedupeio/affinegap) which is not an official requirement, you can install using `pip install affinegap`.

-For the `jellyfish` library, make sure the C implementation is working else `d6tjoin` will be very slow.
-You can test by running `import jellyfish.cjellyfish` if the C version is installed.
-If you don't have a C compiler, you can `conda install -c conda-forge jellyfish`.

 ## Documentation